 Eternal Europe for vegetarian food lovers:

 Italy is not just famous for its ageless art and culture.
 To be fair, Italian cuisine has made a name for itself in the pantheon of world foods.
 But it is only now that vegetarian dishes are peeping out from behind the scenes to global acclaim.
 Foremost among Italy’s contribution to vegetarian cuisine is the white bean peasant soup better known as ribollita.
-As the staple of peasantry who could not afford meat, it was necessity that shaped ribollita into a vegetarian superstar that is the toast of modern food lovers.
+As the staple of the peasantry who could not afford meat, it was a necessity that shaped ribollita into a vegetarian superstar that is the toast of modern food lovers.
 Thanks to the white beans, it is full of proteins and carbohydrates.
 The next time you visit Italy, don’t forget to stop by a roadside restaurant to sample some ribollita!

 If you’re visiting Greece, you can take heart from the fact that the Mediterranean country is a vegetarian food lover’s haven.
 From olives to grapes and rice, the cuisine here is loaded with vegetarian ingredients.
 Foremost among them is dolma.
 You can try the staple dish of rice cooked in olive oil and spices – it’s available wherever you travel in the country.
 Simple and wholesome, dolmas are delicious and renowned as the people’s food.
 You’ll find it almost anywhere in Greece because everybody loves it!